martn2023/flower_classification/README.md

-# V. Major Learnings:
+# III.
+Major Learnings:
 #### See Jupyter notebooks

-# VI.
+# IV.
 Potential improvements:
 #### Data set size
 I'd want thousands, not 150 rows of data for the flowers